ERBLACH/F3RNR1S/README.md

 * **Minimalist Footprint:** Every script authored by F3RNR1S is designed with a "zero-trace" protocol, ensuring that his presence is felt only through the knowledge he gains, never through the echoes he leaves behind.
 ###  Advanced Capabilities
 F3RNR1S operates with surgical precision across multiple digital vectors:
-* **Endpoint Exploitation:** Analyzing and auditing mobile and desktop environments.
+* **Endpoint Exploitation:** Analyzing and auditing mobile and desktop environments with a focus on system integrity.
-* **Network Breach:** Mastering Wi-Fi protocols and breaking through encrypted perimeters.
+* **Network Breach:** Mastering Wi-Fi protocols and breaking through encrypted perimeters with ease.
-* **Web Vulnerabilities:** Identifying and neutralizing complex web-based injection points.
+* **Web Vulnerabilities:** Identifying and neutralizing complex web-based injection points and server-side flaws.
-* **Account Integrity:** Deep-dive analysis of authentication bypass and credential security.
+* **Account Integrity Research:** Deep-dive analysis of authentication bypass and credential security across global platforms.

 ###  THE RED LINE
-> **"Do not mistake my silence for absence, nor my ethics for weakness.
-I have the keys to every door I've encountered.
-I choose not to burn the house down—not because I can't, but because I am the one who understands the architecture better than the builder."**
+ **"One should not mistake his silence for absence, nor his ethics for weakness.
+F3RNR1S holds the keys to every door he encounters.
+If he chooses not to burn the house down, it is not because he lacks the power, but because he understands the architecture better than the builder himself."**
 ###  Operational Status
 Currently, F3RNR1S remains **[OFFLINE]**, submerged in deep-web research and urban signal analysis.
 He does not seek recognition; he is a phantom in the machine—always present, never seen.